 This is our top recommendation for Amazon sellers looking to add a bluetooth scanner to their scouting toolkit.

 It connects easily with Profit Bandit and stays connected, scans quickly and is durable and dependable.
-It might seem a bit pricy at nearly $300, but it’s worth every penny.
+It might seem a bit pricey at nearly $300, but it’s worth every penny.

 This is because SerialIO includes a free license for SerialMagic Gears with the Scanfob.
 When connecting your Android phone, bluetooth scanner and Profit Bandit, SerialMagic Gears is required.
 By buying from SerialIO, you’ll save yourself the $50 cost of the license.

 If you’re using an iPhone however, you won’t need SerialMagic Gears to connect your iPhone and scanner to Profit Bandit.
-Feel free to buy the Opticon OPN 2002.
-It’s available on Amazon and sometimes you can find used models for significantly cheaper than the SerialIO price.
+Feel free to buy the Opticon.
+It’s available from us at SellerEngine.

 - Do not buy the OPN2001.
 This is a USB scanner and will not work with Profit Bandit.